emmacunningham/ga_sample_lesson/fewd_slides/Week_01_Basics/02_css_basics/slides.md

 ###Lesson #2 - Feb 3, 2016

-"Every step is moving me up." - Arthur Russell
+"Every step is moving me up." - Arthur Russell, <a href="https://www.youtube.com/watch?v=eq5gjfN5lns">This is How We Walk on the Moon</a>

 ---